llvm/llvm-project/clang-tools-extra/docs/clang-tidy/checks/modernize/use-std-format.rst

 removing now-unnecessary calls to ``std::string::c_str()`` and ``std::string::data()``.

-In other words, it turns lines like:
+For example, it turns lines like

 .. code-block:: c++